Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦4 # Memory Management/🟩2 @ Speeding Up Paging.md

 The hardware checks to see if the virtual page is in TLB by comparing it to all entries simultaneously _(in parallel)_ _Recent accesses are in the TLB_
 ![[Screenshot_6.png]]
+Entries of TLB are not indexed like in paging table.
+And the size of an entry of a TLB is a bit bigger than of a paging table.

 ## Visual representation of using TLB
 First the CPU checks if the page number is in the TLB: